 A major thrust of the Ayres book is that ideas and methods that in the past were pretty much exclusively used by experimental scientists or those running drug trials are being applied by savvy business managers.
 Internet-based business is a fertile area for randomized experiments.
 What is the best strategy for keeping customers who’ve had a bad experience – a lost bag or an unpleasant flight experience?
 Customers that the company might otherwise lose can be randomly assigned to one of two or more damage minimization strategies.
 The applications are endless.

 Incidentally, the use of randomized experiments long predates drug trials.
 R. A. Fisher pioneered their use in crop experimentation in the 1920s.
 Applications in industrial design and process control go back to the 1930s.

 QUESTION: Evaluating the effectiveness of a company's strategy, called performance management in the business world, is a central application of business intelligence.
 The steps in performance management involve:

-- Operationalizing measures for A and B using company
+- Operationalizing measures for A and B using company data and technology.

 - Testing/modifying the hypotheses based on design, models, and analytics.